franciskoinno/whisky_analysis/README.md

 The flavor that got a lower review points: ['malt']<br>

 From first graph:<br>
-From the graph above, we can notice that some floral present more frequent in specific region and some less.<br>
+From the graph above, we can notice that some flavors present more frequent in specific region and some less.<br>
 If higher than 0.4, we defined it as frequently present. <br>
 If lower than 0.05, we defined it as rarely present. <br><br>
 Campbeltown: frequent:['fruit','nut','vanilla'] , rare:['deep','floral']<br>